samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

 pselect6(1, [0], NULL, NULL, NULL, {[], 8}
 ```

-Now we can interact with Bash and watch the system calls that it makes when we press `Ctrl-r`.
+Now we can interact with Bash and watch the system calls that it makes when we press
+<kbd>Ctrl-r</kbd>.

 ```bash
 $ strace -p 6225